-The two measurement arms are defined by three spacecraft orbiting the Sun in a triangular configuration (see figure 1).
-A key feature of the eLISA concept is a set of three orbits that maintain a near-equilateral triangular formation with an armlength $L = 10^9$ m, without the need for station-keeping.
-Depending on the initial conditions of the spacecraft, the formation can be kept in an almost constant distance to the Earth or be allowed to slowly drift away to about $70 \times 10^9$ m, the outer limit for communication purposes.
+The two measurement arms are defined by three spacecraft orbiting the Sun in a triangular configuration (see Fig. 1).
+A key feature of the eLISA concept is a set of three orbits that maintain a near-equilateral triangular formation with an armlength

+$L = 10^{9}$ m, without the need for station-keeping.
+Depending on the initial conditions of the spacecraft, the formation can be kept at an almost constant distance to the Earth or be allowed to slowly drift away to about 70×10^{9} m, the outer limit for communication purposes.
 A very attractive feature of the eLISA orbits is the almost constant sun-angle of 30 degrees with respect to the normal to the top of the spacecraft, thereby resulting in an extremely stable thermal environment, minimizing the thermal disturbances on the spacecraft.